The Boom Will Come – Why Every Workplace Has a Blind Spot

 And one of the most important pieces is that first-line supervisor.

 Exactly.
 Legal training matters—but it’s a small part of their role.
+We overinvest in legal training and underinvest in relationship training.

 Your culture isn’t words on a wall—it’s what your interactions with your first-level leader are like today.
+If those are good, your culture is good.

 Too often, companies promote top performers without relational skills and don’t train them.
 That’s a recipe for disaster.

 During COVID, we had to promote people quickly and couldn’t train them.
 It created cultural crashes in certain areas that took a long time to fix.
+And with AI and automation now, we may see that again—leaner teams, less training.
+It’s risky.

-Yeah, absolutely.
+Absolutely.
 As technology expands, spans of control increase, and human connection gets harder.

-We have a generation that’s less practiced at face-to-face communication, and that’s only going to increase.
+We have a generation less practiced at face-to-face communication, and that’s only going to increase.
+That’s why you have to invest in human relationship skills—they’re getting rarer but more critical.

+We’re at like 32 minutes, so let’s close.
 These skills—approachability, Left of Boom—they apply beyond work.
 They make you a better manager and a better person.
+Where do you see the rest of this series going?

-Yeah, people skills don’t stop when you leave work.
+People skills don’t stop when you leave work.
 These are life skills.

 We teach leaders that these tools also make them better parents, spouses, and friends.